DomFord/personal-website/content/post/games-of-the-decade/index.md

 Simply put, no game has ever made me laugh as much as *Goose Game*.
 A relatively short game, it’s one with a unique combination of playful freedom, humour and surprisingly solid gameplay.

 “It’s a lovely morning in the village, and you are a horrible goose.”
 The single most engaging strapline for a game ever?
 It immediately sold the game to me, certainly.
 But if *Goose Game* was simply a very funny premise and nothing more, it would’ve had its brief moment and then been forgotten.
-Instead, this small, short game

-[recently surpassed a million sales, according to the game’s publisher,]: https://twitter.com/cabel/status/1211754892605308928	"recently surpassed a million sales, according to the game’s publisher,"

-and honked its way into our hearts.
+Instead, this small, short game [recently surpassed a million sales](https://twitter.com/cabel/status/1211754892605308928), according to the game’s publisher, and honked its way into our hearts.

 Perfect for the premise, the gameplay essentially functions as a stealth game with no consequences.
 Sneaking around and messing with things and people, but without the violence and without having to restart a level if you get caught.
 When your scheme falls flat, you simply honk cathartically, run away a little and try again. *Goose Game* is simply a game of utter joy.